dalong0514/readnotes/20190106计算原文/2019116AutoCAD-Platform-Customization/2019116AutoCAD-Platform-Customization0206.md

 (-3 ("ACAD" (1000.
 "DSTYLE") (1002. "{") (1070.
 343) (1005.
 "2BE") (1070.
 173) (1070.
 1) (1070.
 344) (1005.
 "0") (1002. "}")))

-NOTE

-I mentioned earlier that XData doesn't affect the appearance of an object, and that is still true even when used as we did in the previous exercise.
+NOTE: I mentioned earlier that XData doesn't affect the appearance of an object, and that is still true even when used as we did in the previous exercise.
 XData itself doesn't affect the object, but AutoCAD does look for its own XData and uses it to control the way an object might be drawn.
 If you implement an application with the Autodesk® ObjectARX® application programming interface, you could use ObjectARX and XData to control how an object is drawn onscreen.
 You could also control the way an object looks using object overrules with Managed.NET and XData.
 ObjectARX and Managed.NET are the two advanced programming options that Autodesk supports for AutoCAD development.
 You can learn more about ObjectARX and Managed.NET at www.objectarx.com.

 The entget function can be used to determine whether an XData list for a specific application is already attached to an object.
 If an XData list already exists for an object, you can then modify that list.
 Use the subst function to update or replace one XData list with another.